Ndaruga/Azure-Function-App-to-Read-and-Write-to-Blob-Storage/readme.md

 In the Function App menu that appears, click on `Monitor`

-Notice that the function executes after every minute. <a href="https://github.com/Ndarugaa/Azure-Function-App-to-Read-and-Write-to-Blob-Storage/tree/main/TimerTrigger1">Read More Here </a>
+Notice that the function executes after `every 15 minutes`. <a href="https://github.com/Ndarugaa/Azure-Function-App-to-Read-and-Write-to-Blob-Storage/tree/main/TimerTrigger1">Read More Here </a>